Grow Watercress Indoors

 by Sandy Swegel

-Watercress is another one of those unassuming plants, almost weedy, that is a superfood for humans.
-In the brassica family, watercress (Nasturtium officianale) is rich in vitamins, minerals (especially calcium) and sulfides.
+Watercress is another one of those unassuming, almost weedy, plants that is a superfood for humans.
+In the brassica family of heirloom vegetables, watercress (Nasturtium officianale) is rich in vitamins, minerals (especially calcium) and sulfides.
 It’s not just for watercress sandwiches and tea.
 It is a great addition to salads as either sprouts or leaves, excellent juiced or added to juices and makes a lovely pureed spring soup.
 And pretty yummy just for nibbling.

 Watercress sprouts easily and you can grow it in a jar just like you do alfalfa seeds.
 Its spicy kick is great on sandwiches and salads.